 Nursing Program Accreditation and Approval

-The West Georgia Technical College Associate Degree Nursing Program has full approval by the Georgia Board of Nursing and the National League for Nursing Accrediting Commission.
-Information about approval and/or accreditation may be obtained from the following:
+The West Georgia Technical College Associate Degree Nursing Program has full approval by the Georgia Board of Nursing and the Accreditation Commission for Education in Nursing, Inc. Information about approval and/or accreditation may be obtained from the following:

 Georgia Board of Nursing